PMCC-BioinformaticsCore/janis/docs/references/workflow.rst

 Declaration
 ###########

+There are two major ways to construct a workflow:

+- Inline using the :class:`janis.WorkflowBuilder` class,
+- or Inheriting from the :class:`janis.Workflow` class and implementing the required methods.

+.. autoclass:: janis.WorkflowBuilder

 .. autoclass:: janis.Workflow

 Overview
 ########

-The :class:`janis.Workflow` class exposes inputs, and manages the connections between these inputs, tools and exposes some outputs.
+The :class:`janis.Workflow` and :class:`janis.WorkflowBuilder` classes exposes inputs, and manages the connections between these inputs, tools and exposes some outputs.

+A :class:`janis.WorkflowBuilder` is the class used inline to declare workflows.
+The :class:`janis.Workflow` class should only be inherited through subclasses.

 A workflow does not directly execute, but declares what inputs a `janis.CommandTool` should receive.